ADHD, HIGH FUNCTIONING AUTISM

 Offered Session 4 – See Dates & Rate

 Caves & Mining

 Attention rockhounds!
 Did you know that the first ever gold rush in the United States happened here in North Carolina?
-This program is a great way to explore new heights and depths this summer.
-This group will explore a number of caves across the Southeast.
-The focus is on proper technique, environmental education, and the geology and biology of caves.
+This program is a great way to explore new depths and geology this summer.
+Exploration of several caves across the Southeast will focus on proper technique, environmental education, and the geology and biology of caves.
 The second part of the trip will have the campers exploring rock and gem mines to learn, practice, and pan for gemstones.
 Visits may include both commercial mines and panning in nearby mountain streams.
-No prior caving and climbing experience is necessary; however, participants are encouraged to do some physical fitness preparation prior to camp.
+No prior caving and mining experience is necessary; however, participants are encouraged to do some physical fitness preparation prior to camp.